best kept beauty secrets to destress.how to get rid of chicken skin

 Personally, I find dry brushing or using a good set of exfoliating gloves has made the biggest difference in the appearance of my keratosis pilaris and leaves my skin crazy soft.

-Chemical exfoliation options include exfoliating liquids or peels that include acids like glycolic acid, lactic acid, or salicylic acid.
+Chemical exfoliation options include exfoliating liquids or peels that include alpha-hydroxy acids like glycolic acid or lactic that work on the surface of this skin for a smoothing effect.
+Beta-hydroxy acid like salicylic acid is great for deeper exfoliation to remove plugged-up hair follicles.
 Leave-on exfoliating toners and wash-off chemical peels to consider include:

 -The Ordinary Lactic Acid Solution (5% or 10%) – reviewed here